lapplislazuli/Lapplislazuli/README.md

 If you want to reach me, you can either
 - :email: email me at L.H.Applis@tudelft.nl
 - :heavy_exclamation_mark: Open an issue anywhere around and @ me

-Oh, and on a last note:

-Please do not open PRs just for Github actions.
-I decided to reduce CI elements, as most of my projects are not really important enough to burn the energy. :deciduous_tree: :battery: :deciduous_tree: